Democratic Rally: 2013–2023: Anastasiades' turbulent presidency of Cyprus

 In November 2015, Eleni Theocharous, a two-term DISY MEP and paediatric surgeon who had contested Anastasiades for DISY's presidential nomination in 2013, announced her resignation from the party.
 She cited disagreements over DISY's stance on the Cyprus problem as the reason for her departure.
 Theocharous subsequently founded a new splinter party, the Solidarity Movement.
-In early 2016, the splinter party EVROKO, led by former DISY MP Demetris Syllouris, withdrew its support from Anastasiades' government and merged with Theocharous' Solidarity Movement ahead of the 2016 legislative election.
+In early 2016, EVROKO, led by Demetris Syllouris, withdrew its support from Anastasiades' government and merged with Theocharous' Solidarity Movement ahead of the 2016 legislative election.
 This shift left Anastasiades with a minority government, supported solely by DISY.

 In the 2016 legislative election, DISY received 30.7% of the votes and secured 18 seats, a decrease from the 20 seats won in the previous election.
-Theocharous' splinter party, Solidarity Movement, which had absorbed Syllouris' EVROKO, gained 5.2% and won 3 seats.
+Theocharous' Solidarity Movement, which had absorbed Syllouris' EVROKO, gained 5.2% and won three seats.

-During his second term, Anastasiades confronted significant challenges, including the COVID-19 pandemic and the consequences of the Russian invasion of Ukraine, which he condemened.
+During his second term, Anastasiades confronted significant challenges, including the COVID-19 pandemic and the consequences of the Russian invasion of Ukraine, which he condemned.
 Despite these challenges, Anastasiades oversaw the implementation of the General Healthcare System and the establishment of a Minimum Wage.

-During his presidency, Nicos Anastasiades was involved in multiple corruption scandals, including the Pandora papers, the Cyprus Confidential and the trilogy of Makarios Drousiotis' political thrillers.
+During his presidency, Anastasiades was involved in multiple corruption scandals, including the Pandora Papers, the Cyprus Confidential and the trilogy of Makarios Drousiotis' political thrillers.
 In 2024, Drousiotis' third publication, "Mafia State," instigated a criminal investigation against Anastasiades, prompting the involvement of international legal practitioner Gabrielle Louise McIntyre.